JhonEgbret/Geopolis/Nekocious Neko.md

 #### - HEIST IS ON THE COMPANY BUILDING OF LIMPEX, AT THE MOON OF AFRELLIS
 #### - OBJECTIVE IS TO CAPTURE THEIR LEADER

-- Partnered with the terrorist group "[[Zokan]]", the heist begins discretely at midnight
+- Partnered with the terrorist group "[[Zokan]]", the operation begins discretely at midnight
-- Their leader, Teri, enters the building along with Nekocious
+- The mysterious rookie leader of Zokan, [[Teri]], enters the building along with Nekocious
 - Fate plays its hand.
 Nagoshi, who decided to take up the night shift, finds Nekocious and tips her off to the authorities in secret --> Commander Al Borges is sent.
 - Nekocious Fighters Guild sent in --> Interstellar Government forces arrive
 - Nekocious draws first blood in combat